roboflow/supervision/docs/deprecated.md

 - The `frame_resolution_wh ` parameter in [`sv.PolygonZone`](detection/tools/polygon_zone.md/#supervision.detection.tools.polygon_zone.PolygonZone) will be removed in `supervision-0.24.0`.
 - Constructing `DetectionDataset` and `ClassificationDataset` with parameter `images` as `Dict[str, np.ndarray]` will be removed in `supervision-0.26.0`.
 Please pass a list of paths `List[str]` instead.
 - The `DetectionDataset.images` property will be removed in `supervision-0.26.0`.
 Please loop over images with `for path, image, annotation in dataset:`, as that does not require loading all images into memory.
+- `BoundingBoxAnnotator` has been renamed to `BoxAnnotator` after the old implementation of `BoxAnnotator` has been removed. `BoundingBoxAnnotator` will be removed in `supervision-0.26.0`.

 # Removed